Skip to main content

 Should I ask for a refund, repair or replacement?
 Toggle answer

 Choose the remedy that fits your situation and local rules.
 In some countries or situations, repair or replacement may come before a refund.
-If you are unsure, use flexible wording and check official consumer guidance before making legal claims.
+If you are unsure, use flexible wording and review official consumer guidance before making legal claims.

 Should I attach photos or receipts?
 Toggle answer